Sky Ferreira: 2013–2018: Night Time, My Time, touring, and acting roles

-In June 2013, Ferreira starred in the short film IRL playing Angel, which has been described as "an eye-opening look into the reality of young life in New York".
-That month, she again renamed her debut studio album I Will, and stated that it would be released "later this summer".
+In June 2013, Ferreira starred in the short film IRL, which has been called "an eye-opening look into the reality of young life in New York".
+That month, she renamed her debut studio album, I Will, and said it would be released "later this summer".
 She noted that it would be composed of "ten up-tempo songs, all still pretty electronic, although for some reason it comes across more pop-rocky live."
 It was again renamed Night Time, My Time, and announced to be released on October 29, 2013, by Capitol Records.
 Upon its release, it received favorable reviews from music critics; at Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 79, which indicates "generally favorable reviews", based on 30 reviews.
 Rolling Stone listed it as the fifth-best debut album of 2013, noting its potent blending of synth-pop elements with a more grunge-inspired indie rock sound.
 The album was also listed as the 25th best overall album of the year by Complex.
 The record debuted at number 45 on the US Billboard 200.
 "You're Not the One" was released as the lead single from Night Time, My Time on September 24, 2013.